 Problem: We're making ourselves the priority.
 The person we're reaching out to has their own schedule and responsibilities.
-Just because we had a great chat while waiting in line for coffee doesn't mean they're ready to spend their time helping us.
+Just because we had a great chat while waiting in line for coffee doesn't mean they're ready to spend time helping us.

 Solution: Explain the reasoning behind the connection.

 Problem: We're hogging all the ownership.
-With the email template above, Michael can easily say "no" or completely ignore our email.
+With the email template above, Michael can easily say "No" or completely ignore our email.
 While I use HubSpot Sales to know when an email is or isn't being ignored, I ultimately want a response.
 To solicit one, we have to be more considerate of our first degree connection.

 With these solutions in mind, I typically structure my introduction emails as so: